Feed Back Form

 My background : I have a German, Norwegian and Finnish heritage.
 I was born in Boston but have mainly lived in Baltimore since I began going to Towson High.
 I received a Maryland Merit Scholarship.
 A B.A. degree in Biology followed at Johns Hopkins University.
 Because my parents had moved out to Seattle, I became a resident of Washington State and so I went to University of Washington School of Medicine, recently ranked 7th among all medical schools in the country.
 I received my M.D. degree there in June of 1989.
 My brothers live in Baltimore, so I returned to do my Internal Medicine residency at the Union Memorial Hospital, and graduated from that program in 1992.
 I am the proud father of Cliff, Sean, Morgana, and Orion, b1990-98.
 I have keen interests in preventive medicine, cardiology, neurology and gastroenterology because of many excellent mentors in these areas, also in geriatrics, family practice and psychiatry because of training experiences since 1985.

-Scheduling of visits and tests with the help of the staff: We can fit in urgent visits the same day, and after hours I can meet patients in the Emergency Rooms of Saint Joseph and GBMC, and admit patients to those hospitals if necessary.
+Scheduling of visits and tests with the help of the staff: We can fit in urgent visits the same day.
 We provide a reminder call the day before your appointment.

 Prescription refill policy: As long as there is adequate follow up for medical conditions, prescriptions can be refilled over the phone.
 A follow up appointment will be arranged so that the patient can be seen on the prescribed therapy.
 I am not in the business of denying medicines if a patient cannot be seen.
 Patients who pay for their own medicines are often provided with samples from the office.
 There are no narcotics in the office.